bedops/bedops/docs/content/revision-history.rst

 * :ref:`Starch v2 test suite <starch_specification>`

   * We have added a test suite for the Starch archive toolkit with the source download.
 Test inputs include randomized BED data generated from chromosome and bounds data stored on UCSC servers as well as static FIMO search results.
-Tests put :ref:`starch`, :ref:`unstarch` and :ref:`starchcat` through various usage scenarios.
+Tests put :code:`starch`, :code:`unstarch` and :code:`starchcat` through various usage scenarios.
 Please refer to the Starch-specific Makefiles and the test target and subfolder's `README` doc for more information.

 * :ref:`starchcat`

-  * Resolves bug with ``--gzip`` option, allowing updates of ``gzip`` -backed v1.2 and v1.5 archives to the :ref:`v2 Starch format <starch_specification>` (either ``bzip2`` - or ``gzip`` -backed).
+  * Resolves bug with :code:`--gzip` option, allowing updates of :code:`gzip` -backed v1.2 and v1.5 archives to the :ref:`v2 Starch format <starch_specification>` (either :code:`bzip2` - or :code:`gzip` -backed).

 * :ref:`unstarch`